pressidium/pressidium-cookie-consent/readme.txt

 Ask users to consent again when you update your cookie policy.

+= 📝 Consent records =

+Record user consents to be able to provide proof of consent for auditing purposes.

 = 🤖 Hide from bots =

 Automatically parse the user agent to detect bots, crawlers, and webdrivers.
 If one is detected, you have the option to hide the cookie consent banner from them.